weihaipy/saiorm/README.rst

 saiorm
 ======

-`Saiorm <https://weihaipy.github.io/saiorm>`_  is a lightweight library for accessing database.It will take you have a easy way to use kinds of database with the same syntax,including SQL and NoSQL.
+`Saiorm <https://weihaipy.github.io/saiorm>`_  is a very lightweight translator for accessing kinds of database with the same syntax,including SQL and NoSQL.

+It only translate python code and arguments to database statement,no longer need models.Directly operate the data in the database.
+No data type conversion, minimize the performance loss.

 If you want to support other database,just implement like siaorm.PostgreSQL.ChainDB.